epiphany-platform/CommonDataLayer/docs/rfc/NAF-CDL_documentation_generation.md

 TOML configuration is a bit problematic.
 There are no known crates that can easily generate rust structs out from Toml config, and our structs are usually reused.
 What I mean is that generating code would introduce duplication.
 It's not necessarily bad, but that's confusing.
 We probably would need to produce an in-house solution for that problem.
+There's also issue that at some point toml configuration may be phased out in favour of Config Service, so let's not get attached.

 In general - it requires some significant work from team to switch fully to configs generating rust code and it can't be done easily in all of the places.